tschuy/hiking-by-transit/hikes/china-camp.md

 image: china-camp.jpg

-getting-there: Marin Transit 233 serves this stop every day of the week.
-Catch it in downtown San Rafael.
-See the <a href="/marin/getting-to-marin">Getting to Marin guide</a> for how best to get to San Rafael Transit Center.
+getting-there: Marin Transit 233 serves this stop every day of the week; <a href="https://marintransit.org/routes/233" target="_blank" rel="noopener noreferrer">see Marin Transit website for timetable</a>.
+From San Francisco, Golden Gate Transit 130 provides the best transfer, arriving 20 minutes before each 233.
+From the East Bay, transfers are poor in each direction (two weekday transfers and no weekend transfers under 40 minutes).
 ---